 - Flour: Use all-purpose flour.

 - Instant dry milk: Dry milk is indispensable to this recipe.
-In breads, Dry milk not creates a smoother, more mellow flavor, a more tender texture, and a higher rise.
+In breads, dry milk creates a smooth, mellow flavor, a more tender texture, and a higher rise.

 - Ground Beef: Use lean ground beef.